X-ray Tube Grounding and Instability

-Recently, we have had a few customers call us with X-ray tube issues.
+When evaluating and using an X-ray tube, it is important to pay attention to the X-ray tube grounding topology.
+An improper ground path, a loose ground connection, or a mismanaged high voltage return line can result in tube instability that is tricky to diagnose.
+Recently, we have had a customers call us with an X-ray tube stability issue.
 They had recently received our X-ray tubes and installed them in their systems to begin testing.
 We then received notice that there was something wrong with the stability of the tube.

 One of the most common causes of tube instability is caused by a floating ground.
 This occurs when not all grounds are suitably connected to the same earth ground.
 A floating ground can quickly cause the tube to become unstable and lead to arcing.
 A ground which seems suitable at a low kV setting may suddenly appear to be failing at higher kV settings.
 Once the ground path is compromised, arcing in the tube begins to deplete the vacuum, which causes the premature end of filament life.